Pamela Ayn Austen

 So we see that the twenty-four elders are indeed the twelve patriarchs of the Law and the twelve Apostles of Grace, and they represent the contrary agendas of Law and Grace, and Jesus and his death on the cross alone makes peace between the two.
 So he is enthroned between them, and they worship him, because in Jesus, they are now at peace, and they are now one, to the glory of God.
-Instead of saying: there's twelve of that kind of elder, and twelve of this kind of elder, it can now be said, there are twenty-four elders.
+Instead of saying: there's twelve Old Testament elders, and twelve New Testament elders, it can now simply be said, there are twenty-four elders.
+And while it is Jesus that binds Law and Grace together, it is also LOVE, because we're told that "he who loves has fulfilled the Law," Romans 13:8 and Jesus said to his disciples, "I give you a new command (law), that you love one another."
+John 13:34 So Love fulfills both Law and Grace, and Jesus said, "No greater love has any man that he who lays down his life for his friend."
+John 15:13 And Jesus did that for us, and he laid down his life for us all, fulfilling both Law and Grace, and binding them together forever in himself, who is Love, and he engraved on the one stone his name, which is above all names.
+Philippians 2:9

 Here we also see why all people must come to the Father through Jesus.
 We must have a foot planted in God's Truth, and a foot planted in God's Mercy, and only through Jesus can this be possible for sinners like us.
 He died to deliver us from the Law's judgment, and he lives to establish us forever in Grace.